Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TSC with spin-1/2 fermions, all possible block-states are summarized as following: \begin{enumerate}[1.] \item 2D block $\sigma_3$: 2D $(p+ip)$-SC; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of two generators of the $D_{2d}$ group. \end{enumerate} and similar to the spinless fermions, 2D $(p+ip)$-SC decoration on $\sigma_3$ is obstructed because it leaves chiral mode at each $\tau_2$ and $\tau_3$ with chiral central charge $c_-=1$ which cannot be gapped out.
-Therefore, the ultimate classification is $\mathbb{Z}_2^2$, with the root phases: 0D modes with eigenvalues $-1$ of two generators of $D_{2d}$ group, which do not correspond to any HO topological surface theory.
+For crystalline TSC with spin-1/2 fermions, all possible block states are summarized as follows: \begin{enumerate}[1.] \item 2D block $\sigma_3$: 2D $(p+ip)$-SC; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of two generators of the $D_{2d}$ group. \end{enumerate} and similar to the spinless fermions, 2D $(p+ip)$-SC decoration on $\sigma_3$ is obstructed because it leaves chiral mode at each $\tau_2$ and $\tau_3$ with chiral central charge $c_-=1$ which cannot be gapped out.
+Therefore, the ultimate classification is $\mathbb{Z}_2$, with the root phase: 0D modes with eigenvalues $-1$ of the (improper) rotation generator of $D_{2d}$ group, which do not correspond to any HO topological surface theory.
+We note that an inversion operation is composed of a two-fold improper rotation and a two-fold rotation whose axis is on the equator, whose $-1$ eigenvalue can be trivialized by a complex fermion on each $\tau_1$.